carlson0326-hub/Performant_Programming/README.md

 Then, cd into the project's first "SemesterProj" folder (the one before the SemesterProj folder with the manage.py file).

 # Purpose
-The purpose of this project is to create web app solely for the University of Florida In the objective to allow professors to create questions and popup quiz for students during their lecutres.
+The purpose of this project is to create web app solely design for the University of Florida The objective is to allow professors to create questions and popup quiz for students during their lecutres.
 It will mainly serve as a form of interactive learning to keep the student engage with the course material.

+# Features
+1) Allow Administrators/Professor to register student to a class
+2) Allow students to signup for enrolled course for the semester
+3) Allow professor to create questions (essays/multiple choices)
+4) Analyze student votes

 ### Creating the Virtual Environment
 If you're using **Python 2.x**, to create the virtual environment "venv" you run,